 Select your vehicle make from the list below, then select your model, then select the size of alloy wheels and tyres you require.
-This process will guide you to finding fully suitable alloy wheels for your vehicle.
+This simple and quick process will guide you to finding fully suitable alloy wheels and tyres for your vehicle.

 Rim width is the measurement between the outside lip and inside lip of an alloy wheel.
 Rim width is measured in inches.

 Rim width is usually displayed as 8J for example.
 This means that the rim width is 8 inches wide.

 Every vehicle has a compatible rim width range (not a fixed width).
 For example: Audi A3 2002 has an offset range between 6J and 8.5J, as long as the rim width is within that range, the alloy wheels will be fully compatible.

 When purchasing through wheelbasealloys.com, we ensure that the correct rim width alloy wheels are fitment checked for your vehicle.
 All you need to do is use our easy to use vehicle selector.

 The wheel offset (measured in millimeters), can be negative or positive, and is the distance from the hub-mounting surface to the rim's true centerline.

 The lower the offset is, the further out the alloy wheel will sit on the vehicle.
 The higher the offset is, then the further in the alloy wheel will sit on the vehicle.

 Every vehicle has a compatible offset range (not a fixed offset).
 For example: Audi A3 2002 has an offset range between 30mm to 43mm, as long as the offset value is within that range, the alloy wheels will be fully compatible.